 Executive Summary

-Our mission is to provide comprehensive sign language services that enable individuals to communicate effectively and inclusively.
-We envision a world where sign language is widely understood and appreciated, fostering greater accessibility for the deaf and hard-of-hearing communities.
+Our mission is to provide complete sign language services that help people communicate effectively and inclusively.
+We picture a world where sign language is widely understood and valued, supporting greater accessibility for the deaf and hard-of-hearing communities.
 Our value proposition lies in offering high-quality sign language interpretation, training, and resources tailored to various industries.
 We aim to achieve financial goals of achieving profitability within the first year of operation while also providing affordable services to our community.

 Business Info